zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 ### Important Modules

-The [Blank GenAI App Template](https://marketplace.mendix.com/link/component/227934) includes an essential pre-installed bundle called the [GenAI For Mendix](https://marketplace.mendix.com/link/component/227931), which are beneficial to familiarize yourself with, as it includes:
+The [Blank GenAI App Starter App](https://marketplace.mendix.com/link/component/227934) includes an essential pre-installed bundle called the [GenAI For Mendix](https://marketplace.mendix.com/link/component/227931), which are beneficial to familiarize yourself with, as it includes:

 * The [GenAI Commons](/appstore/modules/genai/commons/) module: provides pre-built operations and data structures for seamless integration with platform-supported GenAI connectors, such as the Mendix Cloud GenAI, OpenAI, or Amazon Bedrock.